Table of Contents

 - Lack of Specific Intent: All theft crimes are specific intent crimes.
 If one did not have the specific intent to commit a theft crime, then they are not guilty of any theft offense.

 In some instances, one can prevent theft charges from being filed if they act quickly by retaining a theft crimes lawyer.
-Often times, Orange County theft crime attorneys can submit a mitigation package to the filing prosecutor containing character letters, your side of the story, along with any exculpatory evidence in an effort to reject the case completely from ever being filed.
+Often times, Newport Beach theft crime attorneys can submit a mitigation package to the filing prosecutor containing character letters, your side of the story, along with any exculpatory evidence in an effort to reject the case completely from ever being filed.
 Additionally, it’s always helpful to show the prosecuting attorney that the alleged victim has been repaid in full prior to any charges being filed.